jorgelbg/dissect-tester/README.md

 Indicating the the server is running.
 Head your browser to http://localhost:8080/ and enjoy 🎉.

-Your browser should show the following image:
+Your browser should show the following:

 ![Screenshot](http://screen.jorgelbg.me/jorgelbg-dropshare/Screen-Shot-2020-02-19-5-43-11.30-PM.png)